 The school uses a wide range of communication to contact and inform parents/carers of events, context for learning and other important information.
 We also use a text messaging service, which allows instant messages to your mobile phone, although we do try to limit this service to emergencies.
-A range of other forms of communication, such as our school Twitter Feed and Class Blogs, provide a breadth of information about school life throughout the session.
+A range of other forms of communication, such as our school Twitter Feed (@BusbyPrimary) and Class Blogs https://blogs.glowscotland.org.uk/er/Busby/class-blogs-2019-20/, provide a breadth of information about school life throughout the session.